MicroEJ/docs/VEEPortingGuide/introduction.rst

 This is the fastest way: `VEE Port Examples`_ are usually provided for a silicon vendor evaluation board.
 Import this VEE Port in MICROEJ SDK.

-As the MCU, RTOS and compiler are the same, only the device specific code needs to be changed (external RAM, external oscillator, communication interfaces).
+As the MCU, RTOS and compiler are the same, only the device-specific code needs to be changed (external RAM, external oscillator, communication interfaces).

 VEE Port Configuration
 ::::::::::::::::::::::

 * Modify the ``xxx-configuration`` project to match the device features and its associated configuration (e.g. GUI, Networking, ...).

-Refer to MICROEJ SDK5 :ref:`platform_module_configuration` or MICROEJ SDK 6 VEE Porting Guide to learn more about VEE Port configuration.
+Refer to :ref:`VEE Port configuration <platform_module_configuration>` to learn more about it.

 More details on available modules can be found in the :ref:`vee-porting-guide`.